 Dan lowered her head back into the water and stood up.
 He looked toward Minnewaska.
 Focused on long, deep breaths as he fought the urge to vomit.
 He’d seen numerous dead bodies in his twenty years of law enforcement—ten as a cop, ten as sheriff—but recently it had grown harder to stomach, as if his own mortality was beginning to manifest itself in the lifeless bodies of others.
 And when it was someone he knew the experience had become almost unbearable.

 Movement on top of the ten-foot bank made Dan spin and reach for his gun. . . .

 Read the exciting conclusion in our current issue, on sale now.

-"The Art of Authentication" by Christopher Welch, Copyright © 2013 with permission of the author.
+The Echoes by Charles John Harper.
+Copyright © 2016 with permission of the author.
 All rights reserved.

 Keep these great mystery stories coming all year long ...
 Subscribe now!